Skip to content

 About a dozen artists descended on 13th and Alice Streets just after daybreak last Friday to create the drawings.
 While the trees overhead thrummed with constant chirps, clicks, gurgles, and squawks, the sidewalks filled with beautiful color images of herons and egrets.

-Big thanks to GGAS members Michael and Brenda Helm for helping organize this event, Jack Laws’s Nature Journal Club, Ecological Expressive Arts Organization and its founder Shauna DeGuire, Laurie Wigham and the SF Sketchers Meetup group, and of course all the individual artists.
+Big thanks to GGBA members Michael and Brenda Helm for helping organize this event, Jack Laws’s Nature Journal Club, Ecological Expressive Arts Organization and its founder Shauna DeGuire, Laurie Wigham and the SF Sketchers Meetup group, and of course all the individual artists.

 Michael Helm at work